Nicrophorus americanus: Conservation status

 In Oklahoma, petitions were made in 2015 and 2016 to delist the species from endangered status as it came in the way of the oil and gas industry in the region.
 N. americanus was listed as an endangered species in 1989; the IUCN lists the species as critically endangered.
 Biologists have not determined conclusively why N. americanus has disappeared from so many areas.
 Widespread use of pesticides may have caused local populations to disappear.
 The dramatic disappearance of this insect from many areas, however, took place before widespread use of DDT.
 Lack of small carcasses to bury would prevent the species from reproducing, and changes in land use has reduced the quantity of small- to medium-sized birds and mammals preferred by N. americanus.
 Even the extinction of the once ubiquitous passenger pigeon may have had a ripple effect on carrion feeders like this beetle.

 The immediate goal of conservation efforts is to reduce the threat of extinction by creating captive and wild populations.
 Biologists have attempted to establish a beetle population releasing laboratory-raised American burying beetles on Penikese Island and Nantucket island in Massachusetts.
 Biologists return each year to both islands to study the survival and growth of the beetle population.

+In 2020, the species was reclassified as "threatened" by the U.S. Fish and Wildlife Service.
+The American burying beetle faces threats from climate change, particularly in the southwestern portion of its range, as well as from development causing habitat loss and fragmentation.